John Coltrane: First marriage

 In 1955, Coltrane married Naima (née Juanita Grubbs).
 Naima Coltrane, a Muslim convert, heavily influenced his spirituality.
-When the couple married, she had a five-year-old daughter named Antonia, later named Syeeda.
-Coltrane adopted Syeeda.
+When the couple married, she had a 5-year-old daughter named Antonia, later named Syeeda, whom Coltrane adopted.
 He met Naima at the home of bassist Steve Davis in Philadelphia.
 The love ballad he wrote to honor his wife, "Naima", was Coltrane's favorite composition.
-In 1956, the couple left Philadelphia with their six-year-old daughter and moved to New York City.
-In August 1957, Coltrane, Naima and Syeeda moved into an apartment on 103rd Street and Amsterdam Avenue in New York.
-A few years later, John and Naima Coltrane purchased a home at 116–60 Mexico Street in St. Albans, Queens.
+In 1956, the couple left Philadelphia with their daughter and moved to New York City.
+In August 1957, the three moved into an apartment on 103rd Street and Amsterdam Avenue in New York.
+A few years later, John and Naima purchased a home at 116–60 Mexico Street in St. Albans, Queens.
 This is the house where they would break up in 1963.

-About the breakup, Naima said in J. C. Thomas's Chasin' the Trane: "I could feel it was going to happen sooner or later, so I wasn't really surprised when John moved out of the house in the summer of 1963.
+About the breakup, Naima said in the biography Chasin' the Trane by J. C. Thomas, "I could feel it was going to happen sooner or later, so I wasn't really surprised when John moved out of the house in the summer of 1963.
 He didn't offer any explanation.
 He just told me there were things he had to do, and he left only with his clothes and his horns.
 He stayed in a hotel sometimes, other times with his mother in Philadelphia.
 All he said was, 'Naima, I'm going to make a change.'
 Even though I could feel it coming, it hurt, and I didn't get over it for at least another year."
-But Coltrane kept a close relationship with Naima, even calling her in 1964 to tell her that 90 percent of his playing would be prayer.
+Despite this, Coltrane kept a close relationship with Naima, even calling her in 1964 to tell her that ninety percent of his playing would be prayer.
 They remained in touch until his death in 1967.
 Naima Coltrane died of a heart attack in October 1996.

 1957 "spiritual awakening"

 In 1957, Coltrane had a religious experience that may have helped him overcome the heroin addiction and alcoholism he had struggled with since 1948.
-In the liner notes of A Love Supreme, Coltrane states that in 1957 he experienced "by the grace of God, a spiritual awakening which was to lead me to a richer, fuller, more productive life.
+In the liner notes of A Love Supreme, Coltrane stated that in 1957 he experienced "by the grace of God, a spiritual awakening which was to lead me to a richer, fuller, more productive life.
 At that time, in gratitude, I humbly asked to be given the means and privilege to make others happy through music."
 Further evidence of this universal view can be found in the liner notes of Meditations (1965) in which Coltrane declares, "I believe in all religions."